bryanxtong/spring-boot-elastic-apm-integration/README.md

 Docker configuration
 There are three options for this configuration

-1. elasticsearch,and apm-server ssl is not enabled spring-boot-elastic-apm-integration\docker-compose.yml
+option 1. elasticsearch,and apm-server ssl is not enabled spring-boot-elastic-apm-integration\docker-compose.yml

-2. APM Server outputs that support SSL, like Elasticsearch spring-boot-elastic-apm-integration\docker-compose-single-node-2.yml
+option 2.
+APM Server outputs that support SSL, like Elasticsearch spring-boot-elastic-apm-integration\docker-compose-single-node-2.yml

-3. APM Server outputs that support SSL, like Elasticsearch and inputs also support SSL spring-boot-elastic-apm-integration\docker-compose-single-node-3.yml
+option 3.
+APM Server outputs that support SSL, like Elasticsearch and inputs also support SSL spring-boot-elastic-apm-integration\docker-compose-single-node-3.yml

-4. As the elasticsearch generates the ca and certificates and in the cert volume, elasticsearch and kibana user can have root privilege to read the cert files but apm-server user cannot.
+1. As the elasticsearch generates the ca and certificates and in the cert volume, elasticsearch and kibana user can have root privilege to read the cert files but apm-server user cannot.
 So the following steps needs to be done after starting the elasticsearch docker container first time only to copy the certificates from the docker to the local hosts and unzip them to override them in the project working dir.(start docker-compose and copy files in the first time only and restart docker-compose and right now I could not find a good way to resolve it.)